ankitkumarsuthar/webreinvent_test/README.md

 - PHP version 8.0 or higher
 - Composer
 - Laravel 9.x
-- Node.js and npm (for running npm scripts)
 - XAMPP, WAMP, or any local server environment

 ## Installation